-Institutions such as hospitals, jails or reception centres for immigrants and refugees.
+Living in hospitals, jails or reception centres for immigrants and refugees

 At Risk of Homelessness

-Others may suffer from chronic health issues that make it difficult to maintain permanent housing.
-They may be victims of domestic violence or find themselves without permanent housing when a household splits up during a separation or divorce.
+Others may suffer from illnesses that make it difficult to maintain permanent housing.
+They may be victims of domestic violence or find themselves without a home when a household splits up during a separation or divorce.

 Homelessness in Calgary

 People experiencing homelessness in our city can be found in all four types of living situations.

 This was demonstrated in the Administrative Count, a survey of people experiencing sheltered homelessness in Calgary on April 20, 2021.

 Of the 1,935 people without permanent homes that day, the majority resided in emergency shelters (41%) and transitional housing facilities (31%).